NichitaVeaceslav/portfolio/README.txt

+This is a simple page to show the project I participated in.

 based On Strata by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)